 |Fire and theft||✓||✓|

-|Personal accident cover||✓|
+|Personal accident and road rage||✓|

 Saga offers a range of additional protection to bolt onto your policy, including: